Battle of Jaji: Battle

 After handing over the al-Masada compound to his Afghan allies, bin Laden led his men to a vantage point among the trees, where they could observe a Soviet force just seventy meters away.
 Bin Laden tried to signal his men to advance, but they couldn't hear him.
 In an attempt to reach them, he climbed a leafless tree, immediately drawing enemy fire.
 One rocket-propelled Soviet grenade came perilously close to hitting bin Laden, passing him by just before exploding seconds later.

 Bin Laden and his men found themselves pinned down the entire day due to relentless enemy mortar fire.
 In the midst of the heavy Soviet bombardment, bin Laden suddenly fell asleep.
-While bin Laden's nap has often been portrayed in Jihadi propaganda as evidence of his holy grace and peaceful steadfastness under fire, journalist Lawrence Wright suggests a more plausible explanation.
-Most likely, bin Laden simply fainted, considering his known struggle with low blood pressure, which often made him feel lightheaded.
-By five o'clock in the afternoon, the Arab fighters managed to outflank the Soviet forces, who opted for a retreat due to the lack of available air support at that moment.
+While bin Laden's nap has often been portrayed in Jihadi propaganda as evidence of holy grace and peaceful steadfastness under fire, journalist Lawrence Wright suggests that bin Laden, most likely, simply fainted, considering his known struggle with low blood pressure, which often made him feel lightheaded.
+By 5:00 in the afternoon, the Arab fighters managed to outflank the Soviet forces, who opted for a retreat due to the lack of available air support at that moment.

 The Arab fighters were ultimately ordered to abandon the al-Masada compound to their Afghan allies after taking severe losses during this encounter.
 This led to some tensions between the Arabs and the Afghans.

-In the end, the Mujahideen successfully held their complex system of tunnels and caves named al-Masada just outside the village of Jaji, near the Pakistani border, from Soviet capture.
+In the end, the mujahideen successfully held their complex system of tunnels and caves named al-Masada just outside the village of Jaji, near the Pakistani border, from Soviet capture.

 This battle later became famous due to the participation of bin Laden, whose force of 50 Arabs fought alongside the Afghan rebels.
-Following the skirmish, Abu Ubayda presented bin Laden with a small Kalikov AK-74 assault rifle he had recovered from a dead Soviet soldier.
+Following the skirmish, Abu Ubayda presented bin Laden with a small AK-74s he had recovered from a dead Soviet soldier.
 Bin Laden kept this rifle as a trophy, consistently wearing it on his shoulder thereafter.